Most Common Areas for Indoor Mold Growth In New Jersey Homes & Businesses

 Knowing where to look is a key component to moisture control and mold prevention.
 In order to effectively minimize humidity and control moisture buildup, first, you need to know areas are vulnerable.
-Attics, basements, crawl spaces, kitchens and bathrooms are especially vulnerable to moisture problems and mold growth due to the function of these spaces.
-Homeowners need to pay close attention and conduct thorough, routine maintenance checks in these spaces for signs of moisture buildup and possible mold.
+Attics, basements, crawl spaces, kitchens and bathrooms are some of the most common areas for indoor mold growth due to the tendency for moisture buildup in these areas.
+New Jersey homeowners need to pay close attention and conduct thorough, routine maintenance checks in these spaces for signs of moisture buildup and possible mold.

 1. Attic Mold Growth

-Attics can be a hot spot for mold growth.
+Attics are one of the most common areas for indoor mold growth.
 Factors like poor ventilation, improper insulation, heat, humidity and condensation can cause moisture buildup and sustain attic mold growth in your New Jersey home.

 - Poor ventilation- The strategic installation of the correct combination of soffit vents, ridge vents and/or gable wall vents is key to allowing the right amount of air circulation and proper ventilation.
 However, incorrectly installed vents or the wrong combination of vents can have adverse affects and lead to moisture buildup.
 Additionally, vents need to be free of obstructions and blockage at all times.
 Issues can arise if excess insulation is obstructing your vents or if stored items are blocking your vents.